Events

 If enabled, non-members can register with name and email, verify via OTP, then complete booking.

-Racing events allow asset assignment per booking.
-Each participant can be assigned a specific asset (e.g., kart, plane) for the session.
+Racing events can require asset assignment per category.
+Each event category (e.g., “Senior Kart”, “Junior Kart”) can be configured to require participants to select a specific asset (e.g., kart, plane) when booking.

-When a driver books a racing event, they are also asked:
+When booking a racing event, participants are also asked:

 - Will you have pit crew/guest?
 Y/N — if Yes, the pit crew/guest name is required (covered by the club’s personal accident insurance).